zandaqo/compago/README.md

    * one-way data binding and data synchronization;
    * declarative handling of DOM events;
    * non-opinionated approach to the View layer that allows the use of any rendering or templating engine (i.e. React, lit-html, etc.);
-   * simple routing that uses Express-style path strings.
+   * simple regex based routing system.

 ## Installation